appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 ### Agenda

-OAuth providers help users to log in easily to apps and websites without the need to provide passwords or any other type of credentials.
-Appwrite's goal is to have support from as many **major** OAuth providers as possible.
+OAuth2 providers help users to log in easily to apps and websites without the need to provide passwords or any other type of credentials.
+Appwrite's goal is to have support from as many **major** OAuth2 providers as possible.

-As of the writing of these lines, we do not accept any minor OAuth providers.
-For us to accept some smaller and potentially unlimited number of OAuth providers, some product design and software architecture changes must be applied first.
+As of the writing of these lines, we do not accept any minor OAuth2 providers.
+For us to accept some smaller and potentially unlimited number of OAuth2 providers, some product design and software architecture changes must be applied first.

 ### List Your new Provider

-The first step in adding a new OAuth provider is to add it to the list in providers config file array, located at:
+The first step in adding a new OAuth2 provider is to add it to the list in providers config file array, located at:

 ```
 ./app/config/providers.php